datacommonsorg/docsite/about/contributing_datasets.md

 USA -- containedInPlace --> northamerica
 ```

-While you can express these triples via standards like [JSON-LD](https://json-ld.org/) or [RDFa](https://en.wikipedia.org/wiki/RDFa), the Data Commons format of choice is [MCF](https://github.com/datacommonsorg/data/tree/master/docs/mcf_format.md), which is concise and human readable.
+While you can express these triples via standards such as [JSON-LD](https://json-ld.org/) or [RDFa](https://en.wikipedia.org/wiki/RDFa), the Data Commons format of choice is [MCF](https://github.com/datacommonsorg/data/tree/master/docs/mcf_format.md), which is concise and human readable.
 Here's the translated version of the example tabular data:

 ```
 Node: USA